Slice months off your transformation program – tackle resistance

 Across industry, this comes as a stinging condemnation of management teams, often wrestling with dizzying levels of change.

+The most common reason companies have trouble responding to an obvious need for a game-changing program is a traditional reluctance to look outside current experiences.
 These experiences are what define their business – definitions which have evolved over the last fifty years.

 The questions that create the definitions: